jcopi/selector/README.md

 **Only Valid for v2.0.2 and earlier**

 This library allows for the selection and manipulation of multiple element.
 The library requires the `querySelectorAll` Web API to select elements by CSS selector string.
-The library has two flavors;
-* verbose:  a fully commented version [lib-verbose.js](https://github.com/jcopi/Selector_Library/blob/master/lib-verbose.js)
-* minified: a fully minified version [lib.min.js](https://github.com/jcopi/Selector_Library/blob/master/lib.min.js).
-Minified versions are updated per release, not continuously.
+Elements that are selected are stored internally in a `Set`.
+Class member functions operate on one or more elements in the set as described below.

 ## Constructor
 The library constructor is accessed through `$` function.
 The `$` function accepts css selector strings and has methods for more performant targeted selection.
 These are enumerate below